Gradient Span Algorithms Make Predictable Progress in High Dimension: Setting and main results

+\begin{remark}[No preconditioning] Gradient span algorithms notably exclude preconditioning methods such as Adam \citep{kingmaAdamMethodStochastic2015} and Shampoo \citep{guptaShampooPreconditionedStochastic2018}, which apply a preconditioning matrix \(P_\timestep\) to the gradients and thereby leave the span of gradients.
+The reason is related to the previous remark: We want ``the same algorithm in every dimension'' and the GSA family only uses dimensionless information which can be shown to converge as the dimension tends to infinity.
+In contrast, preconditioning methods collect information about each coordinate separately and treat them differently accordingly.
+This makes it much more challenging to analyze their limiting behavior in the dimension as the limiting behavior can no longer be captured by a simple number.
+Since Adam still seems to behave predictably in high dimension (Figure \ref{fig: loss plots}), it is likely possible, albeit much more challenging to analyze its limiting behavior (see also Section \ref{sec: outlook}, \ref{it: assumption gsa}). \end{remark}

-by induction over \(\timestep\) as \(\param_\timestep\) is selected from this span.
-We claimed that the inclusion of the initial point \(\param_0\) into the span, or equivalently the prefactor \(\lr^{(\param)}_\timestep\), would allow for algorithms projecting back to the sphere or ball.
+\begin{remark}[Projection] We claimed that the inclusion of the initial point \(\param_0\) into the span, or equivalently the prefactor \(\lr^{(\param)}_\timestep\), would allow for algorithms projecting back to the sphere or ball.
 In the following, we show that our general gradient span algorithms also contain gradient span algorithms with spherical projections.